ligi/SnackEngage/README.md

 ### What

-Engage users with a Snackbar from the design lib to e.g. rate or translate the app.
+Engage users with a [Snackbar][material-snackbars] from the design lib to e.g. rate or translate the app.

 ### How